 Instead of hurrying to do your taxes in January 2022 to be able to submit an accurate FAFSA for the next academic year, the format allows you to use last year’s tax data.
-So, if you’re filling out your FAFSA this fall, you’ll use your 2021 tax return — or your parents’ tax return if you’re a dependent student and/or didn’t have to file taxes in 2021.
+So, if you’re filling out your FAFSA this year for the upcoming school year, you’ll use your 2020 tax return — or your parents’ tax return if you’re a dependent student and/or didn’t have to file taxes in 2020.

 Since the FAFSA uses older data, you’ll be able to automatically import the required tax information using the IRS Data Retrieval Tool.
 Thanks to the new FAFSA simplification law, you won’t need to use this tool in subsequent years because the agency will automatically pull your tax data for you.
 However, for this year, you’ll still need to use the IRS tool to import your tax data.

-The deadline for submitting a FAFSA is still June 30 for the previous academic year beginning July 1.
-If you plan to take a class next summer instead of waiting for the fall semester, be sure to keep this FAFSA deadline in mind.
+The deadline for submitting a FAFSA is still June 30 for the previous academic year that began July 1 (so the 2021-2022 academic year started July 1, 2021, and ends June 30, 2022, which is the deadline for that year’s FAFSA).
+If you plan to take a class in the summer instead of waiting for the fall semester, be sure to keep this FAFSA deadline in mind.

 |Upcoming Academic Year||FAFSA Open Date||Federal FAFSA Deadline||State FAFSA Deadline|

 Getting your financial aid squared away might seem like a lot, but we’ve broken down each step so it’s as manageable and non-threatening as possible.
 Here’s what you should familiarize yourself with before filling out the FAFSA form.